eulerlab/open-visual-stimulator/boards/readme.md

 ## LED driver/blanking boards

-`lcr_add-on` - KiCad files for the board ("logic board") that combines the signals from the LCr and the blanking signals.
-This board has a jumper option to avoid using blanking signal altogether, which may be useful when e.g. using LCrs in MEA setups.
+`lcr_add-on` - KiCad and Gerber files for the "logic board".
+This board combines the signals from the LCr with an external "blanking signal" to independently control up to three 3 LEDs per lightcrafter device.
+This board has a jumper option to disable the blanking signal altogether, which may be useful when e.g. using LCrs in MEA setups.

-`mosfet_circuit` - KiCad files for the board ("LED driver board") that uses the signal from the Lcr_addon board ("logic board") to turn LEDs on and off.
+`mosfet_circuit` - KiCad and Gerber files for "LED driver board".
+This board uses the 5V logic signal from `Lcr_addon` ("logic board") to turn LEDs on and off.
 Users need to connect this board to an appropriate power suply (i.e. a power supply the is outputing the LED forward voltage).

 ### General information about the printed circuit boards:

-This project contains two boards.
-One is an add on to the lightcrafter.
-It mainly combines signals from the lightcrafter with an external "blanking signal" (for details see manuscript), to independently control 3 LEDs per lightcrafter device.
-The other board takes an logic 5V signal and uses it to turn the power to LEDs on and off.

-Both boards:
+- For details on the design and function of the boards, see [preprint](https://www.biorxiv.org/content/10.1101/649566v1)).

-- have been created using [KiCad 5](http://www.kicad-pcb.org/)
-- Can be ordered using the the Gerber.zip file present on each board subfolder.
+- The boards were designed using [KiCad 5](http://www.kicad-pcb.org/) and can be ordered using the `Gerber.zip` file located in each board's `gerber` subfolder.

 - Several on "board on demand" companies are available, and the process of ordering is pretty much the same.
-A more detailed tutorial on how to do so can be found [here](https://www.youtube.com/watch?v=ENmDnoKs2hM).
-For simply using the already available compressed files, go to minute seven of the video.
+A more detailed tutorial on how to do so can be found [here](https://www.youtube.com/watch?v=ENmDnoKs2hM) (for simply using the already available compressed files, go to minute 7 of the video).

- - Companies providing this service include:
+- Companies providing "board on demand" service include:

    - JLCPCB
    - PCBWAY